Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Your training set is too large.
 - [ ] You are underfitting the model to the data.
 - [x] You are overfitting the model to the data.
-      // This question is very similar to Q49 but involves a polar opposite scenario.
+  **Explanation**: // This question is very similar to Q49 but involves a polar opposite scenario.
 - [ ] Your machine is creating inaccurate clusters.

 // I find that answer somewhat vague and unsettled.
 Small number of matchings does not necessarily implies that the model overfits, especially given 500 (!) independent variables.
 To me, it sounds more reasonable that the threshold (matching) criterion might be too tight, thus allowing only a small number of matching to occur.
 So a solution can be either softening the threshold criterion or increasing the number of candidates.